csstools/postcss-plugins/plugins/postcss-gamut-mapping/docs/README.md

 [<humanReadableName>] lets you use wide gamut colors with gamut mapping for specific displays following the [CSS Color 4 Specification].

+When out of gamut colors are naively clipped the result can be radically different.
+A saturated and bright color will be much darker after clipping.

+To correctly adjust colors for a narrow gamut display, the colors must be mapped.
+This is done by lowering the `chroma` in `oklch` until the color is in gamut.

+Using the `@media (color-gamut)` media feature makes it possible to only use the wide gamut colors on displays that support them.

 ```pcss
 <example.css>